 - As you would expect, surfing is a big part of outdoor sports in the OC.
-Huntington Beach, known as ‘surf city’, is home to one of the largest world surfing competitions.
+One of the best beaches in California is Huntington Beach.
+Known as ‘surf city’, Huntington Beach is home to one of the largest world surfing competitions.

 - Get a panoramic view of the OC from 500 feet in the air on the Big Orange Balloon at Orange County Great Park.
 Bonus: It’s really cheap!

 - You can visit Mickey Mouse and friends in Anaheim – a theme park experience which can be made more fun with Julie’s 25 Secret Tips for Disneyland.
 Really need I say more?